 Background:The Metacomet Trail traverses the traprock Metacomet Ridge which extends from Long Island Sound to the Massachusetts/ Vermont border.
 This ridge, rising hundreds of feet above the Connecticut River, Farmington River, and Quinnipiac River valleys, is a prominent landscape feature of central Connecticut.
 From south to north, the trail uses the ridges of the Hanging Hills, Short Mountain, Ragged Mountain, Bradley Mountain, Pinnacle Rock, Rattlesnake Mountain, Farmington Mountain, Talcott Mountain, Hatchet Hill, Peak Mountain, and West Suffield Mountain.
 Abrupt vertical cliffs with visible talus slopes and frequent viewpoints are common throughout.
 Views are generally to the west from West Suffield Mountain south through Ragged Mountain; west and south in the Hanging Hills.
 The Farmington River cuts through the ridgeline between Hatchet Hill and Talcott Mountain in the Tariffville Gorge (east of Simsbury).
 Historic features along the trail include Old Newgate Prison museum and copper mine in East Granby; Heublein Tower on Talcott Mountain with expansive view of four states; the Hill-Stead museum in Farmington, Connecticut, notable for its French impressionist painting collection and gardens; and Hubbard Park of the Hanging Hills of Meriden, designed with the help of famous landscape architect Frederick Law Olmstead.
 The traprock ridges and talus slopes of the Metacomet Ridge are also home to several unique microclimate ecosystems that support species of plants that are unusual or endangered in this part of New England, and are a seasonal migration path for raptors.
 Viewshed from the ledges include agrarian land, suburbs, small towns, river corridors, the eastern Berkshires ridgeline, and metropolitan Meriden and Hartford.

-Legal Stuff: By clicking on "Count me in" or "Yes" for this event you agree, warrant, and covenant as follows:
+By clicking on "Count me in" or "Yes" or "Maybe" for this event you agree, warrant, and covenant as follows:

-In consideration for accepting this entry, I, the registrant, intending to be legally bound, for myself, my heirs, my executors and administrators, do waive and release any and all rights for damages I may have against any parties or persons connected with the Connecticut Hiking Alliance for and related to the above listed event.
+In consideration for accepting this entry, I, the registrant, intending to be legally bound, hereby, for myself, my heirs, my executors and administrators, do waive and release any and all rights for damages I may have against any parties or persons connected with the Hartford Area Hiking meetup group for and related to the above listed event.
 I attest and verify that I am physically fit to participate in any portion of this above listed event.
-I grant the Connecticut Hiking Alliance permission to use any photographs, film or videotapes of this event for any purpose.
+I grant Hartford Area Hiking permission to use any photographs, film or videotapes of this event for any purpose.

-NOTE: Please make any general comments regarding how to improve or alter the overall processes of all the outings in the DISCUSSIONS tab.
-Questions and comments to this event should be posted below.
+NOTE: Please make any general comments regarding how to improve or alter the overall processes of all the sections in the "Hike the Metacomet" thread under the DISCUSSIONS tab.
+Questions and comments to this section should be posted below.